-Romania: Enel plans to invest 329 million euros in Romania7.
-April 2017. / SEE Energy News
+Romania: Enel plans to invest 329 million euros in Romania, SEE Energy News

 Italian energy company Enel plans to invest 329 million euros in its operations in Romania in the current regulatory cycle ending in 2018.
 The company will invest 151 million euros in 2017 and additional 178 million euros in 2018.